-Public Works employees from Water Department, Wastewater, and Police Department shall be available from time to time to work on special events taking place on weekends.
+City employees shall be available from time to time to work on special events taking place on weekends.
 Distinctions shall be made between special events, as follows:

-- 1. Private Functions. - a.
+1. Private Functions.

+- a.
 When employees are required to work outside regular work hours because of functions sponsored by private entities, they shall be compensated at the overtime rate.
 Assignments to work for such special events shall be made based on the number of employees needed and affecting employees on as equitable basis as possible.
-The ultimate authority as to which and how many employees shall be scheduled to work on such events shall lie with the Department of Public Works Water Department, Wastewater and/or Police Department. - b.
-All charges for such work performed by Public Works and/or Police Department employees shall be borne by the private entity for which the event is taking place. - 2.
-Public or Community-Wide Functions. - a.
+The ultimate authority as to which and how many employees shall be scheduled to work on such events shall lie with the appropriate Department Head(s). - b.
+All charges for such work performed by city employees shall be borne by the private entity for which the event is taking place.

+2. Public or Community-Wide Functions.

+- a.
 When employees are required to work on public or community-wide special events which take place on weekends, their regular weekday work schedules shall be "flexed" or shortened to allow for the number of hours they are contemplated to work on the event, to bring that week's total hours worked by the employee to 40.
 This will serve to make the weekend coverage "expenditure neutral" for the City. - b.
 Examples of events considered under this subsection include Dandelion Days, Independence Day, and Christmas Delights.

-F. Cell Phone
+F. Cell Phone.